adgellida/ubuntupackages/ReadMe.md

 =============================================
 ### Script to install all your packages and do a term any minor configuration

-Compatible with any debian based system:
+Compatible with any Debian based system:

-Ubuntu, Xubuntu, Kubuntu...
+Ubuntu, Xubuntu, Kubuntu, Lubuntu...

 Designed for 13.10 by now.